 He loves Marmite and appreciates a good pint of craft IPA.
-He lives in sunny East Preston on the West Sussex coast, with his lovely family, their rescue cats – Annie and Eddie, rescue dog Woody and Hamirez the no frills hamster.
+He lives in sunny East Preston on the West Sussex coast, with his lovely family, their rescue cats – Annie and Lennie and bonkers rescue dog Woody.

-He has had poems published by The Hedgehog Poetry Press, Indigo Dreams Publishing, Parthian Books, Dempsey & Windle, Poetry NI, The Four Parts Press, The Angry Manifesto, The Journal and City Limits Publishing (USA).
+He has had poems published by The Hedgehog Poetry Press, Indigo Dreams Publishing, Parthian Books, Dempsey & Windle, Poetry NI, The Four Parts Press, The Angry Manifesto, The Journal, City Limits Publishing (USA), The Morning Star, Punk Noir Magazine, Runcible Spoon, Impspired Magazine and Sledgehammer Lit.
 He had highly commended poems in the 2019 PENfro Book Festival Poetry Competition and in the 2020 Brian Dempsey Memorial Competition.
 He was shortlisted as a finalist for the Write Bloody UK 2020 full collection competition.

 His debut pamphlet Honey Dew (a collection of 21 love poems) was published by The Hedgehog Poetry Press in December 2020.